 A few of the many reasons to speak with an experienced injury attorney immediately following an injury accident include:

 The Statute of Limitations:

 The state of California restricts the time window that victims have to file a claim against a liable party for their injury.
 The amount of time varies based on each case, but for personal injury claims in general you have two years to file for, “An action for assault, battery, or injury to, or for the death of, an individual caused by the wrongful act or neglect of another.”
 (California Code of Civil Procedure section 335.1)

 The sooner you speak with an attorney, the more likely the evidence needed to win your claim will be preserved.
 Providing evidence of liability is especially important in California, as the state operates under the rule of comparative fault.
 This law states that if the victim is partially to blame for their injury, their compensation will be reduced by the percentage or amount they are found to be at fault.
 (CIV §1714 )

 Insurance companies will attempt to settle your claim with a lower offer than you deserve, as they are looking to protect their profits.

 Attorneys have networks of physicians and specialists they can connect you with to ensure you are receiving the best possible care for your injuries.

-We take cases on a contingency fee basis and will cover all case-related expenses.
+A Marin County personal injury attorney from our law firm take cases on a contingency fee basis and will cover all case-related expenses.
 We will only receive payment when we win.
-Let us give you peace of mind by allowing us to fight for the compensation you deserve.
-Schedule a free case evaluation today by calling (415) 981-7210 or filling out our online contact form.
+Let us give you peace of mind by allowing us to fight for the maximum settlement you deserve.
+We represent the people of Marin County, including San Rafael and Novato, as well as the San Francisco Bay Area.
+Get the legal advice you need and schedule a free case evaluation today by calling (415) 981-7210 or filling out our online contact form.